 Maria Claudia Badino – Team Leader for Digital Innovation Policy, European Commission

 Maria Claudia Badino discussed the Big Data Test Infrastructure (BDTI), an initiative designed to support EU public administrations in making better use of data for policy and decision-making.
-BDTI provides tools for data collection, processing, analysis, visualization, decision-making.
+BDTI provides free open – source tools for data collection, processing, analysis, visualization, decision-making.

-BDTI is designed not just for big data but for all types of public sector data, helping to assess data quality and create a feedback loop to improve decision-making.
-BDTI is partially funded under the AI, Cloud, and Data Pillar of the Digital Europe Programme (DEP), and is available for free for EU public administrations for up to six months.
-The infrastructure is EU-wide and available in all 24 EU official languages, promoting data-driven policy and the responsible use of data.
+BDTI is designed not just for big data but for all types of public sector data, helping to assess data quality and create a feedback loop to improve data driven decision-making.
+BDTI is funded by the Digital Europe Programme (DEP), and is available for free for EU public administrations .
+The infrastructure is EU-wide , promoting data-driven policy and the responsible use of data with the objective to create a single European market for data sharing.

 Conclusion